shikhar360/web3Conf-project/README.md

 precious data , You can also delete your data if you want .
 You will have the full power to control your data and guss what it is secured with blockchain technology means no one (including government and the site owner itself) cant delete your data .
 (Thats cool 😎 right?)

+#### NOTE: To see the backend files visit [here](https://github.com/shikhar360/web3Conf-project/tree/3178b386d943d263ed97cad9e66a9d821799c3cd/contract(backendFiles))
+or you can simply got to the Contract(backendFiles) in the above folder

 ## Technologies Used 🔱